Blueberryfi/blueberry-core/README.md

 > Create .env file with env var DEPLOY_ACCOUNT_KEY= ,
 ETHERSCAN_API_KEY=

+> If needed update the RPC provider in `hardhat.config.js`  and `/test/helpers/index.js` to your own provider.
+Currently set to ankr mainnet node.

 ### Compiles all of the contracts
 > yarn hardhat compile